humblemat810/socket_ml_orchestrator/README.md

  1. Framework for the task queuer to work on task directly if it has capacity.
  2. More test cases such as gpu workload tests

+<a id="installation"></a>
+# Installation

+Plain use of the taskqml requires no additional dependency other than the python itself.
+An empty requirements.txt is provided.

+But to develop and to run the examples, other dependencies are used as an illustration.
+Also, to run a simple benchmark against Celery, celery itself will be required.

+The demo environment would require the demo to be run alone with the pytaskqml separately installed.

+The development requires developing and testing the demo.
+So it is recommended to install pytaskqml in editable mode using pip install -e \<pytaskml root\>